NicolasVPC/iom-wikijs-storage/notes/API/order.md

 To delete an order make a `DELETE` request to `/delete/order/` with a json file with the following parameters:
 - order_id: int - **required**

-the API will delete entry with the specified id inside the `order` table and its counterpart entry inside `order_product` table.
+the API will delete the entry with the specified id inside the `order` table and its counterpart entry inside `order_product` table.

 # API use cases
 ```diagram